Dec. 11 The Yule Grog

 But fear of pending lawsuits had him panicking about.

-With his final remarks, as his tiny heels he digged,
+With his final remarks, as he snarled like a pig,

 "Merry Christmas for none!
 This election was rigged!"